 - Sales.
 Sales teams also deal with a mix of human- and system-centric processes.
 BPM tools can coordinate the exchange of sales quotes and invoices, and ultimately shorten sales cycle processes and workflows.

 Business process management software (BPMS) is designed to automate the improvement of business processes.
 Sometimes referred to as BPM systems or suites, BPMS is a collection of different types of technologies that include the following:

-- business rules engines (BREs) to enable end users to change business rules without having to ask a programmer for help; and
+- Business rules engines (BREs) to enable end users to change business rules without having to ask a programmer for help.

 RPA vs. BPM.
 Robotic process automation (RPA) and BPM, considered by some to be competitors or at best frenemies, today function as complementary partners.